akintoluvic/vue3-html5-drag-and-drop/ZOUTLINE.md

 ## Render the data in the app

 The vue `template` of `TheWelcome.vue` component currently contains a list of `WelcomeItem` components.
-We will replace this with a list of `WelcomeItem` components that will be rendered using the data we added in the previous step.
+We will replace this with a list of `WelcomeItem` components we will be rendering using the data we added in the previous step.
 Replace the contents of the `template` tag with this:

 ```html
 <WelcomeItem v-for="(item, index) in items" :key="index">